latest nhpb_banner 1__compressed2

 Direct eviction prevention assistance in New Mexico is an option for tenants While more limited, and dependent on funding levels, low-income tenants that have a notice from their landlord may qualify for emergency rental help.
 Some of the non-profits in New Mexico may issue a loan for this.
 It will provide the family time to regain their footing or find a more stable living arrangement.

-In addition to that, some non-profit or Continuum of Care agencies can help with past due utility bills or coordinate legal support for low income tenants.
+In addition to that, some non-profit or Continuum of Care agencies can help with past due utility bills or coordinate legal support for low income tenants with an eviction.
 All of this, and more, is done in an effort to keep the individual or family housed and to stop an impending eviction.
 However if the applicant is just too far behind, or is not close to self-sufficiency, then this type of aid is probably not available.

 • New Mexico legal aid is provided.
 Government grants, pro-bono or volunteer lawyers and other agencies help both tenants and homeowners.
 There is free advice, emergency hot lines and other support for people who rent, and learn about free NM tenant rights.